 You know what all of those words need?

 To be proofread.

 Hi there!
-My name is Phon, and I’m a proofreader and editor with over 15 years of experience.
+My name is Phon, and I’m a proofreader and editor with over 15 years of experience and counting.
 I’ve proofread for publishing houses, entrepreneurs, businesses, and writers to name a few.
 That includes over 1500 fiction and nonfiction books.
 A few of which have been award-winning and New York Times bestselling novels.
-I still work as a proofreader, so I always have my eyes open for the latest language trends.

 While I was studying media and communications in university I realized Hey, I can actually make money from proofreading!
 Fast forward a couple years, and a post-graduate certificate in publishing, and voila, I became a professional proofreader!

 Over the years I’ve discovered many things about working with content and its impact on the reader, client, and customer.
 I’ve seen how the rise of content creation has increased the need for well-trained proofreaders who are skilled at preserving a writer’s voice while also polishing it.

 So what exactly is proofreading?

 - reading the final draft of copy for mistakes in spelling, grammar, punctuation, and word usage

 - a skill that someone with a great command of English can learn

 - the least intensive form of editing